-Don't have your own jumps?
+Don’t have your own jumps?
 10 DIY solutions to your problem - Horse & Hound

 3. Pallets

 Wooden pallets are a firm favourite with equestrians for their versatility.
-They can readily be picked up from distribution companies that discard them (often for free if you ask nicely) and these can then be broken down into sections providing materials for building wings, gates and fillers.
+They can readily be picked up from distribution companies that discard them (sometimes for free if you ask nicely) and these can then be broken down into sections providing materials for building wings, gates and fillers.
+Just make sure there are no protruding nails or wooden shards that might cause an injury.

 “When I very first started, I remember I didn’t have a gate and there was always one at Hickstead and so my dad got a pallet and built a gate out of one,” says showjumper Nicole Pavitt.